lanky/python-rhnapi/README.rst

 or

 ::

   export PYTHONPATH=/usr/local/lib/python/site-packages

 #.
 Before you can do anything, you'll need to import the module

 ::

   import rhnapi

 #.
-To ease typing, the module supports the use of a config file in .ini format, defaulting to '~/.rhninfo'
+To ease typing, the module supports the use of a config file in .ini format, defaulting to '~/.rhninfo'.
 This should look like the example below (you can include sections for different satellites if you wish.
 Each [] section should contain only one hostname.
 No regexes, URLS, protocols or any other funny business are supported.
 Just hostnames.
+Although I may add some of that in the end, if I get around to it.
+(Who *really* has so many satellite/spacewalk servers that they can't handle one section each?)

 sample ~/.rhninfo::